Bring your Practice Online – Same Price, More Convenience

 Even in the same city, the time that we lose in traveling is completely pointless and irreversibly lost.
 If you are a provider – people come to visit you, so no problem.

 However, we, the clients, know that this is a daunting task.
 A chore.
 Truth of the matter is that 68.2% of the participants in the study believe that they would greatly enjoy the time savings of using online services.

 Cost savings from (the absence of) traveling

 Having a nice walk or a short break from work is quite healthy and actually advisable for everyone.
 However, if this walk is to the lawyer’s – ‘ain’t nobody got time for this’.

-We usually jump on the public transportation or our own vehicle and visit the lawyer (or doctor, or even gym) of choice.
+We usually jump on public transport or our own vehicle and visit the lawyer (or doctor, or even gym) of choice.
 This is an extra expense as transportation does not come for free.
-In fact, in large cities such as NY and London, the cost of such a trip could be as much as whole meal in a restaurant.
+In fact, in large cities such as NY and London, the cost of such a trip could be as much as a whole meal in a restaurant.
 Moreover, this has negative implications on our health and also on that of the planet!
 While not as prominent as the other factors, 30.2% of the cohort prefers to stay at home and enjoy these cost savings from traveling

 No more queues

 Even if we have made the choice to receive a service in person, we are often greeted by the brutal reality of physical locations – queues.

 Even with a scheduled appointment we often have to wait in front of the office or cabinet.
 This is a legit reason to opt-out from using a service at all.

 Kind of FOMO (fear of missing out) on … whatever else there is to life but queuing.